fanta500/Bachelor_project/README.md

 # Bachelor_project
-This repository is a derivation of the P5, copyright 2020 Kelvin Li: https://github.com/jpkli/pv
+This repository is a derivation of P5, copyright 2020 Kelvin Li: https://github.com/jpkli/pv

 We will be making progressive visualisations of MAST data from the Kepler Space Mission.
 Akin to a sky map.